How You Become A Seminarian

 MEET WITH THE VOCATION DIRECTOR:

 You start the process by meeting with the Vocation Director.
 He will talk with you about your discernment to this point.
 He will get to know more about you, your background, education and family.
 He will also have suggestions for you to help with your prayer and discernment.
 To contact the vocation director, Fr.
-Joseph Sia, call the Vocation Office at (563) 324-1911 or email at firstname.lastname@example.org.
+Ross Epping, call the Vocation Office at (563) 324-1911 or email at firstname.lastname@example.org.

 APPLICATION AND ASSESSMENT PROCEDURES: